lorien/pyproject/README.md

 # Python Project Template for Cookiecutter

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template I use to start new python project.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template I use to start a new python project.

-Features of this template:
+## Template features

-- Makefile with "make" commands to run linters, tests and other utilities
+- Makefile for "make" utility to run linters, tests and other things
+- Tools to build virtual environment and install project requirements
 - Default configurations for all tools used in the template
 - Linters:
     - ruff with almost all rules enabled